expra-frankfurt/wise25/lecture/general_information/student-guide.md

 submitted as a separate file along with the EXPRA report), and
 - a signed (!) declaration of originality on the last page of the report (see below).

-<font color='red'>To make grading of the EXPRA reports transparent, the grading criteria are attached to this
+To make grading of the EXPRA reports transparent, you will find the grading criteria [here](grading-criteria).
-document.</font>

 **The deadline for submitting the EXPRA reports is four weeks after the poster session.**
 The exact date will be announced by your supervisor.